I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

 - Manual: The second method of installing mods is to install them manually.
 This is more time consuming than using a Mod Management tool but gives you more control over what you are installing.
 I would recommend using this method if:

 - You want to cleanly install just a part of a mod.
 (For example, you may want only one armor set out of a mod containing multiple armor sets.)
-Similarly, if you need more help with Mod Management, check out this article.
+Similarly, if you need more help, here's a guide on how to use Mod Organizer.

 - You would like to gain a better understanding of how mods work.

 Both methods are not mutually exclusive.
 You can install the majority of your mods using a Mod Manager and install a few manually when needed.